Key points

 In the UK, it’s illegal for an employer to discriminate against employees (or potential employees) because they have HIV.

 People living with HIV are able to travel to most countries of the world.
 But some countries have restrictions, most often for people applying for a work or resident’s visa.
-As well as many countries in the Middle East, this includes New Zealand and Russia.
+This includes Russia and many countries in the Middle East.